smarchante1/stacks-queues/README.md

 By the end of this exercise you should be able to:

 - Implement a stack & a queue using linked lists and arrays
-- Explain how a circular buffer works
+- Write a Queue with a circular buffer
 - Use a stack and a queue to solve common interview problems.

 ## Wave 1 - Implement a Stack